Temple of the Black Light: Criminal activities

-In the summer of 1997, Josef Ben Meddour was murdered by Khoshnood and his accomplice Nödtveidt.
+In the summer of 1997, Josef Ben Meddour was murdered by Khoshnood-Sharis and his accomplice Nödtveidt.
 The act was described by police as a homophobic hate crime.
-When Nödtveidt and Khoshnood were arrested for the crime on December 15 and 18, 1997, respectively, police discovered satanic altars in the homes of the two suspects.
+When Nödtveidt and Khoshnood-Sharis were arrested for the crime on December 15 and 18, 1997, respectively, police discovered satanic altars in the homes of the two suspects.
 A human skull was also found at Khoshnood's home, for which he was charged with the possession of human body parts.
 According to law enforcement, the cult never had more than a handful of followers.

-During their investigation, police interrogated an early former member of the Temple of the Black Light, as well as Khoshnood’s girlfriend, who had reported him for aggravated domestic abuse.
-She described the organisation and their occult ceremonies, which included meditation, invocations of demons, and animal sacrifices—namely cats, which Khoshnood bought through classified ads.
-During the weeks preceding Meddour’s murder, Khoshnood’s rhetoric grew more extreme, including discussion of human sacrifices followed by a mass suicide.
+During their investigation, police interrogated an early former member of the Temple of the Black Light, as well as Khoshnood-Sharis's girlfriend, who had reported him for aggravated domestic abuse.
+She described the organisation and their occult ceremonies, which included meditation, invocations of demons, and animal sacrifices—namely cats, which Khoshnood-Sharis bought through classified ads.
+During the weeks preceding Meddour's murder, Khoshnood-Sharis's rhetoric grew more extreme, including discussion of human sacrifices followed by a mass suicide.
 During a meeting at Nödtveidt's home, the pair drew up a list of possible victims, which included a former Temple follower, band members from Dissection, and even Nödtveidt's girlfriend.

 These plans led to the defection of other members of the Temple of the Black Light, who did not want to take part in a murder, or who feared for their own lives.
-As a result, when the arrests were made, the number of active members was down to three: Nödtveidt, Khoshnood, and Khoshnood’s girlfriend.
+As a result, when the arrests were made, the number of active members was down to three: Nödtveidt, Khoshnood-Sharis, and Khoshnood-Sharis's girlfriend.

+History

+The Temple of the Black Light has been influenced in part by the British Order of Nine Angles.

+The Temple of the Black Light was originally part of the True Satanist Horde founded by Tony Särkkä but became an independent organization due to ideological differences.
+It originally had three members, Shahin "Vlad" Khoshnood, Jon Nödtveidt, and Johan Norman.
+While Norman joined the order around the same time as Nödtveidt, he left after the other members expressed interest in committing violent acts.
+Khoshnood-Sharis's girlfriend later became a supporting member, and two others also briefly joined the group, marking the height of its membership.
+As a sign of allegiance, the three founding members each got tattoos of a so-called "vampire pentagram" symbol designed by Khoshnood-Sharis.